Significant-Gravitas/AutoGPT/classic/README.md

 ## Overview

-AutoGPT was one of the first implementations of autonomous AI agents - AI systems that can independently:
+AutoGPT Classic was one of the first implementations of autonomous AI agents - AI systems that can independently:
 - Break down complex goals into smaller tasks
 - Execute those tasks using available tools and APIs
 - Learn from the results and adjust its approach